-With Body 2 selected and highlighted in green in the graphics window, in the mini-toolbar select Pattern.
-In the Pattern dashboard, note the available pattern types and change the pattern type to Axis, pick on the datum axis A\1, set the Number of members to 5, and click the button for a 360° pattern.
-This produces the new bodies shown in Figure 21.
-Also check the model tree for the new bodies (numbered 3 through 6) and the pattern listed at the bottom of the model tree (what are its contents?).
+With Body 2 selected and highlighted in green in the graphics window, in the mini-toolbar select Geometry Pattern.
+In the Pattern dashboard, note the available pattern types and change the pattern type to Axis, pick on the datum axis A_1, set the Number of members to 5, and click the Angular Extent button for a 360° pattern.
+Open the pattern folder in the Design Items area.
+Note that the material of the pattern leader has been automatically copied to the new bodies (3 through 6) but not the appearance (see the graphics window).
+Also check the pattern listed at the bottom of the model tree (what are its contents?).